whispir/api/source/includes/_api-gateway-changes.md

 # API Gateway Changes
-We're finalising the migration of our legacy API Gateway service.
+We have moved away from our legacy API Gateway service to AWS API Gateway Service to better serve your growing API needs.

 This migration is being performed in 2 phases.

-The instructions below refer to the initial phase of the API Gateway service.
-This will be followed by (refer below) client changes to move to region based API connections.
-We require clients to check that their API service connects & receives correct replies through the test link below (api-sni.whispir.com).
-This link points to the new production system & should be used to verify that there will be no issues once we migrate.
+Phase 1: Provide the new regional gateway service (Completed) Phase 2: Sunset the api.whispir.com url, and only keep the regional based links.
+(Ongoing, and last date for clients to update is Jan 31, 2019)

-Please follow the steps below to check the 3 main element of compliance to API standards.
+Please follow the steps below to check the 3 main element of compliance to the new API Gateway standards.

 ## Change of SSL Certs